ftavilla/refacto-test-ts-react/EXPLAINATION.md

 I would be great to achieve this as it will allows us to use them everywhere and they will be independent.
 I will do 3 commits for each components. let's go.

+# Fourth Step
+As mentioned in the previous step I am going to relocate the logic in the selectors and make a selector for each select.